Tearsheet

 Sergio Vaccaro, Executive Vice President and Chief Financial Officer

-Steven Tsavaris, Executive Chairman of the Board
+Steven A. Tsavaris, Chairman of the Board and Executive Chairman

-Mr. Tsavaris has served as a director since 1990.
-He became Chairman of the Board and Chief Executive Officer of Ponce De Leon Federal Bank in 2013.
-Mr. Tsavaris joined Ponce De Leon Federal Bank as an Executive Vice President in 1995, became President in 1999, and was made Chief Executive Officer in 2011.
-He is a U.S. Army veteran and a graduate of City College of New York, with prior banking experience at National Bank of North America and Litton Industries' Bank Services Division.
+Mr. Tsavaris has served as a director of Ponce Financial Group, Inc. since 1990 and is currently the Chairman of the Board and Executive Chairman.
+He joined Ponce De Leon Federal Bank in 1995 as an Executive Vice President, becoming President in 1999, and Chief Executive Officer in 2011.
+His previous banking experience includes service with the National Bank of North America and the Bank Services Division of Litton Industries.
+Mr. Tsavaris is a U.S. Army veteran, a graduate of City College of New York, and an experienced real estate investor.

 Luis Gerardo Gonzalez, Jr., Executive Vice President and Chief Operating Officer